COVID: Germany adds 4 EU countries to 'high-risk' list | DW | 19.11.2021

 The restrictions will not apply to Dutch islands Aruba, Curacao and Sint Maarten, German officials said.

-At the same time, France will be removed from the list of high risk areas on Sunday, the German government and the country's officials Robert Koch Institute said.
+At the same time, France will be removed from the list of high risk areas on Sunday, according to the Robert Koch Institute.

+All four of the countries have recently boosted their pandemic measures, with the Netherlands banning fans from sporting events until at least December 4 and ordering bars, restaurants and shops to close early.
+In turn, Belgium instructed employees to work from home four days a week.
+The country is also allowing anyone who received their full vaccination course to get a booster jab.
+Also, health workers who refuse to get vaccinated might face losing their job from nexty April.

+Meanwhile, Greece decided to ban unvaccinated people from restaurants, museums, gyms and cinemas, even with a negative test.
+In Ireland, bars and restaurants can only stay open until midnight and extended proof-of-vaccination requirements from bars and night clubs to cinemas and theaters.